 The total reimbursement amount paid to the pharmacy for each prescription drug claim.

-The total amount charged to the covered entity or health plan for each prescription drug claim.
+The total amount charged to the covered entity, payor, or health plan for each prescription drug claim.

 Others Reviewed

 Review Procedures and Criteria

 Review the PBM’s policies and procedures to determine if internal standards regarding the PBM pricing exist and whether those standards comply with state requirements.